KonikaOfficial/konikaOfficial/README.md

 # Hey there, folks!
 I'm **Konika Ferdous**. <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 🎨 Passionate UI/UX Designer | Crafting Digital Experiences that Delight Users ✨
-Professionally I'm a dedicated UI/UX designer with a passion for creating intuitive and visually appealing digital interfaces.
+Professionally I'm a UI/UX designer with a passion for creating intuitive and visually appealing digital interfaces.
 With 2 years of experience in the industry, I thrive on transforming complex ideas into user-friendly designs that drive engagement and satisfaction.
 Also love to do Coding.
 Contributing in Open-Source will be Awesome.